ciscoheat/sveltekit-superforms/README.md

 </style>
 ```

 We have prepared to display a status message, utilising `$page.status` to test for success or failure.
 And we're using the `empty` property of the form to display a "Create" or "Update" title.
-We shouldn't use the `empty` store returned from `superForm` here, since it will update even when validation fails, so we're using the initial data from the page load.
+We shouldn't use the `$empty` store returned from `superForm` here, since it will update even when validation fails, changing the text, so we're using the initial data from the page load.

 The form action looks similar to before, but will branch after validation is successful: